Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Experiment

 \subsection{Comparisons with Competitive Methods}

 { \textbf{{Quantitative Results}.}} As shown in \reftab{tab:performance}, we compare the proposed method with other competitive methods on the UniV dataset.
 The performance of our method has surpassed that of other competitive methods~\cite{wang_lpn_tcsvt21,dai_fsra_tcsvt21,wang_dwdr_arxiv22,deuser_sample4geo_iccv23}.
 On the $45^\circ$ subset, our method achieves gains of 0.30\% Recall and 0.58\% AP for satellite $\rightarrow$ drone compared to the second-best method.
 On the $30^\circ$ subset, all methods experience a performance drop.
 As shown in~\reffig{fig:45_30_bev}, we highlight some imperfect reconstructed regions by the Video2BEV transformation.
 The lower elevation of the drone flights raises more occlusions (see~\reftab{fig:dataset}), which also compromises our Video2BEV transformation.
-Compared to the second best method, our method is still robust, receiving improvements of 3.2\% AP for drone $\rightarrow$ satellite and 5.8\% AP for satellite $\rightarrow$ drone respectively (see~\reftab{tab:performance}).
+Compared to the second best method, our method is still robust, receiving improvements of 3.2\% AP for drone $\rightarrow$ satellite and 5.8\% AP for satellite $\rightarrow$ drone, respectively (see~\reftab{tab:performance}).
 All methods are compared in the video setting, which means we temporally average the outputs of frames in a video from the drone view.
-For methods with officially released weights (Sample4Geo, DWDR), we test these methods on the $45^\circ$ test set directly and subsequently retrain and evaluate these methods on the $30^\circ$ subsets.
-For methods without official weights (LPN, FSRA), we retrain these methods on both the $45^\circ$ and $30^\circ$ subsets to ensure a fair comparison. \textbf{Qualitative Results.} We show qualitative results of the drone geo-localization in~\reffig{fig:qualitive_results}.
-In our method, drone-view videos are transformed to BEVs by the proposed Video2BEV transformation and we choose the representative sample from the BEV sequence for visualization.
-For drone $\rightarrow$ satellite, we observe that the proposed method effectively retrieves reasonable buildings with similar structural features, such as cross-shaped roofs and roofs equipped with solar panels.
-For satellite $\rightarrow$ drone, we find a similar result.
-Our method successfully {retrieves true-matched results at the top of the candidate list} among images with similar contents. \emph{We add more qualitative visualizations including failure case analysis in the supplementary material.}
+For methods with officially released weights (Sample4Geo~\cite{deuser_sample4geo_iccv23}, DWDR~\cite{wang_dwdr_arxiv22}), we test these methods on the $45^\circ$ test set directly and subsequently retrain and evaluate these methods on the $30^\circ$ subsets.
+For methods without official weights (LPN~\cite{wang_lpn_tcsvt21}, FSRA~\cite{dai_fsra_tcsvt21}), we retrain them on both the $45^\circ$ and $30^\circ$ subsets to ensure a fair comparison.

+\textbf{Out-of-Distribution (OOD) Scalability.} We also evaluate the model trained on the UniV dataset ($45^\circ$) on the unseen SUES-200 $45^\circ$~test set in an OOD manner.
+SUES-200 dataset contains dense frames collected in real-world environments, including real-world light, shadow transformations, and disturbances.
+We observe that our method shows strong OOD potential, surpassing the runner-up method by more than 7\% AP for drone $\rightarrow$ satellite (see~\reftab{tab:realworld}).
+More results on robustness against weather and other real-world variants can be found in the \textbf{Suppl.}